fujaba/fulibFx/docs/controller/8-subcomponents.md

 ### Managing subcomponents manually

-There might be situations where you need a variable amount of subcomponents but a For-Loop is not suitable.
+There might be situations where you need a variable amount of subcomponents but constructs like a For-Loop is not suitable.
 In this case you can also create or provide your own instance(s) and initialize/render it manually.

-Either inject a `Provider<T>` and call `get()` or create/inject a new instance of the controller manually.
+Either inject a `Provider<T>` and call `get()` or create/inject a new instance of the component manually.
 After acquiring the instance, you can initialize and render it manually using the `initAndRender` method of the `FulibFxApp` class.
-This method takes the controller, a map of parameters and a container disposable (e.g. ComponentDisposable or Subscriber).
+This method takes the component, a map of parameters and a container disposable (e.g. ComponentDisposable or Subscriber).
 The method will return the rendered instance of the component.
 If a disposable has been provided, a cleanup task for this component will be added to it.
 Otherwise, one has to manually clean up the component by calling the `destroy` method in the `FulibFxApp` class.